Stuart Blundell Rawlins: Military career

 Rawlins was commissioned into the Royal Artillery from the Royal Military Academy, Woolwich on 26 May 1916.
-By the end of the First World War he had been awarded the Military Cross twice and had been wounded in action.
+By the end of the First World War he had been awarded the Military Cross and bar and had been wounded in action.

 Between the wars he served with British forces in Malta, England, India and in Africa with the Kings African Rifles.
 He was a junior staff officer in the War Office and attended the Staff College, Camberley from 1931 to 1932, his fellow students including the likes of Sidney Kirkman, Cameron Nicholson, Brian Horrocks, Manley James, George Symes, Nevil Brownjohn and Frank Simpson.

 He went to France as GSO 2 RA I Corps, then after returning to UK he went to West Africa as a GSO 1 before returning to the UK to command a regiment, but was soon promoted to become Commander, Royal Artillery in the 3rd Infantry Division.
 In 1943 he became CCRA XII Corps preparing for the invasion of Europe.
 In early 1944 he was appointed CCRA of XXX Corps, an assault corps on employed in the Normandy landings.
 He would often lead his artillery from the front, acting as a spotter and ordering fire from the plane, tank or armoured car from which he was commanding.
 During the Ardennes offensive he became temporary GOC of 43rd (Wessex) Infantry Division but returned to CCRA to help plan the Operation Veritable offensive into the Reichswald with thirteen divisions and over 1000 guns under overall command.

 After the war he became the commander of the 49th (West Riding) Infantry Division in March 1945 before commanding the British Military Mission to Greece.
 Following this he was appointed Director Royal Artillery, then commander of the British Training Team in Iraq before retiring in 1951.